muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 MTProto_ is Telegram's own protocol to communicate with their API when you connect to their servers.

-Telethon is an alternative MTProto-based backend written entirely in Python and much easier to setup and use.
+daxiedewy is an alternative MTProto-based backend written entirely in Python and much easier to setup and use.

 Both official applications and third-party clients (like your own